elifesciences/elife-continuum-documentation/file_naming_spec.md

 We could either, not care about this, or we could put in place some roadblack to publishing provably similar content again.
 At this point my recommendation is to not care about this.
+SEE TRELLO TICKET!!!
+THIS IS A MVP REQUIREMENT

 If the content processor sends in a copy of a revision that we have already seen before we could end up publsing a new version of the article that is actually a copy of an older crappier version of the article.
 We could either not care, or we could put in place some block to prevent revisions entering the production system again that have already resulted in a successful publising event.
 I think we might want to consider this story.
+YES!!!

 #### The `"article-version-id": "00013.1",` now no longer contains any reference to "VOR", why is that?
+TO DISCUSS IAN _ NEW TERM HERE!

 The main requirement from the Drupal side is that articles can be sorted on the article-version-id, so the presence of a `VOR` or `POA` label in this id would require logic in the Drupal layer to be able to correctly sort the article versions, as the app would have to know which of these